 \section{Introduction}

-A recent open letter called for a ``pause on giant AI experiments'' in order to gain time to make ``state-of-the-art systems more accurate, safe, interpretable, transparent, robust, aligned, trustworthy, and loyal'' \cite{future2023pause}.
-While the call sparked controversial debate, there is general consensus in the field that given the tremendous real-world impact of AI, developing systems that fulfill those qualities is no longer just a ``nice to have'' criterion.
+A recent open letter called for a ``pause on giant AI experiments'' in order to gain time to make ``state-of-the-art systems more accurate, safe, interpretable, transparent, robust, aligned, trustworthy, and loyal'' \citep{future2023pause}.
+While the call sparked controversial debate, there is general consensus in the field that given the real-world impact of AI, developing systems that fulfill those qualities is no longer just a ``nice to have'' criterion.
 In particular, we need \emph{``reliable'' interpretability methods} to better understand models that are often described as black-boxes.
-The development of interpretability methods has followed a pattern similar to what is known as Hegelian dialectic: a method is introduced (\emph{thesis}), often followed by a paper pointing out severe limitations or failure modes (\emph{antithesis}), until eventually this conflict is resolved through the development of an improved method (\emph{synthesis}), which frequently forms the starting point of a new cycle.
-Good examples are saliency maps: Developed to highlight which image region influences a model's decision \cite[e.g.,][]{springenberg2014striving, sundararajan2017axiomatic}, many existing saliency methods were shown to fail simple sanity checks \cite{adebayo2018sanity,nie2018theoretical}, which then spurred the ongoing development of methods that aim to be more reliable \cite[e.g.,][]{gupta2019simple, rao2022towards}.
+The development of interpretability methods has followed a pattern similar to Hegelian dialectic: a method is introduced (\emph{thesis}), often followed by a paper pointing out severe limitations or failure modes (\emph{antithesis}), until eventually this conflict is resolved through the development of an improved method (\emph{synthesis}), which frequently forms the starting point of a new cycle.
+An example of this cycle are saliency maps: Developed to highlight which image region influences a model's decision \citep[e.g.,][]{springenberg2014striving, sundararajan2017axiomatic}, many existing saliency methods were shown to fail simple sanity checks \citep{adebayo2018sanity,nie2018theoretical}, which then spurred the ongoing development of methods that aim to be more reliable \citep[e.g.,][]{gupta2019simple, rao2022towards}.